-Pamela Jones Harbour, an independent, was sworn in as a Commissioner of the Federal Trade Commission August 4, 2003, to a term that expires in September 2009.
+Pamela Jones Harbour, an independent, was sworn in as a Commissioner of the Federal Trade Commission August 4, 2003, to a term that expired in September 2009.

 Ms. Harbour joins the FTC from Kaye Scholer LLP where she served as a partner in the litigation department handling antitrust matters.
 She counseled clients on Internet privacy, e-commerce, consumer protection, and a variety of competition-related matters.
 Prior to joining Kaye Scholer, Ms. Harbour was New York State Deputy Attorney General and Chief of the Office’s 150-attorney Public Advocacy Division.
 During her 11-year term in the Attorney General’s office, she argued before the United States Supreme Court on behalf of 35 states in State Oil v.
 Khan, a landmark price-fixing case.
 She also successfully represented numerous states in New York v.
 Reebok, States v.
 Keds, and States v.
 Mitsubishi, each resulting in multimillion-dollar national consumer settlements.
 Among her most notable antitrust cases were New York v.
 May Department Stores, a successful anti-merger challenge, and States v.
 Primestar Partners, a consent judgment culminating a four-year multistate investigation of the cable television industry.